bdekraker/THRML-Leaderboard/CONTRIBUTING.md

 * `validate_results.py` checks against the schema, recomputes τ/ESS, and assigns badges.
 * `build_scoreboard.py` refreshes `site/data/results.json`.

+If you skip this step, GitHub Actions will still validate and regenerate the site for you—it just means the feedback loop happens after you open the PR instead of locally.

 Preview the site if you’d like: